daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout example-key.pem -out example-cert.pem -subj "/CN=cks.example.com/O=datica-example"
 ```

-Once you have generated your certificate, upload the key and cert to your cluster as a TLS Secret to allow the ingress-controller to make use of them for your ingress resource.
-The secret must be created in the same namespace that your application will be deployed in, which will be `default` in this case.
+Once you have generated your key and certificate, upload them to your cluster as a TLS Secret to allow the ingress-controller to make use of them for your ingress resource.
+The secret must be created in the same namespace that your application will be deployed in, `default` in this case.

 ```sh
 $ kubectl --namespace default create secret tls example-tls --cert=./example-cert.pem --key=./example-key.pem